Around France

 Chateau Cabrieres

-After lunch it was on to wine tasting.
-A little research reading online wine magazines definitely helped identify some of the world famous domaines to seek out.
-If we could hit just one of the well-known places for “degustion” (a wine tasting), we would be happy.
+After lunch, it was on to wine tasting.
+A little research reading online wine magazines helped identify some of the world-famous domains to seek out.
+We would be happy if we could hit just one of the well-known places for “degustation” (wine tasting).

-IMG_4183Our second stop was at one of the domaines on our list — Paul Avil’s Clos des Pape.
-The centuries old domaine consistently ranked high in wine publications and, for example, they were Wine Spectator’s 2012 Top 100.
-The tasting room was unassuming and the host was very friendly and helpful.
+IMG_4183Our second stop was at one of the domains on our list — Paul Avil’s Clos des Pape.
+The centuries-old domain consistently ranked high in wine publications.
+The tasting room was unassuming, and the host was friendly and helpful.
 Needless to say, the wine was superb!

 Thor – La Bastide Rose – Overnight